All Episodes

 In 1994, the Clinton administration and a Democrat-controlled Congress made it a federal crime to offer an opinion on a public sidewalk if there happens to be an abortion clinic nearby.

-It's not the far right wing doing this.
+It's not the far-right wing doing this.

-Yes, exactly right, and the list could be expanded.
+And the list could be expanded.

-But let me ask you this in almost everyone, not all of them, but almost every example you cited.
+In almost everyone, not all of them, but almost every example you cited, smoking and businesses, HOV lanes, all these things.

-Do you know what the you know what the precursor was?
+Do you know what the precursor was?

 Some people don't like it.